Ravenbrook/mps/procedure/review.rst

 #. _`.phase.request`: `.role.author`_ requests that their change be
    reviewed.
-For example, they submit a GitHub pull request, or change a pull request state from "draft" to "ready to review".
+For example, they submit a GitHub pull request, or update the pull request state from "draft" to "ready to review".

 #. _`.phase.entry`: `.role.leader`_ executes `.entry`_.
 If the change
    doesn't meet the entry criteria then the change fails review, and